-Though the prospect of removing SoMa freeway ramps is beyond the Central Corridor Plan’s scope, Ben-Pazi said it calls on the city to study the issue further.
+Though the prospect of removing SoMa freeway ramps is beyond the Central SoMa Plan's scope, Ben-Pazi said it calls on the city to study the issue further.

-The Central Corridor Plan also calls for turning several alleyways into pedestrianized public spaces, creating new parks, as well as adding more alleyways required as part of new development.
+The Central SoMa Plan also calls for turning several alleyways into pedestrianized public spaces, creating new parks, as well as adding more alleyways required as part of new development.

 Ben-Pazi said the Planning Department expects the impact fees from increased development to fund most of the street improvements called for in the plan.

 In a blog post, Sarah Karlinsky, deputy director of SPUR, praised the plan overall, but said it should allow for more high-rise office and residential development than is currently proposed.
 Radulovich, however, doubts the Central Subway will provide enough of an increase in transit service for the level of intensive development SPUR would like to see.